gbonline/fix_oralib_osx/README.md

 Enter user-name:
 ```

-## Fix Third party applications
+## Fix Third Party Applications

+You need to fix Oracle Instance Client in advance.

+If third party applications are built properly,
+you have no need to do the followings.

-### executable which directly links Oracle libraries.
+### Executable which directly depends on Oracle libraries

-If it doesn't work by loading error of Oracle libraries, run
-the following command:
+Run the following command:

 ```shell
 # if Oracle libraries are in '/opt/instantclient_11_2'